Primary Enforcement Processes

 The Code Enforcement Board (CEB) process was created and is operated pursuant to Florida Statutes Chapter 162 and local ordinance.
 During evidentiary hearings, the CEB is responsible to hear testimony from the City and property owners about code violations involving privately owned property.

 The CEB evaluates evidence and testimony to determine whether violations exist, decides how much compliance time to allow, and also orders per diem fines which can result in liens against property for failure to comply by the ordered deadline.
-If the property owner fails to comply by the CEB's previously ordered compliance date, the CEB hears the same case to consider lien certification.
-These lien certification hearings are an opportunity for property owners to appear again and request additional time without penalty to correct violations.
+If the property owner fails to comply by the CEB's previously ordered compliance date, a Special Magistrate hears the same case to consider lien certification.
+These lien certification hearings are an opportunity for property owners to appear before a Special Magistrate and request additional time without penalty to correct violations.

 - CCAD Procedural Book II - CEB/SM (coming soon)